 - Creates a permanent record of university research performance.

-- Identifies who is accessing the University's research and gives an impact indicator.
+- Tracks the accessing and downloading of the University's research and provides an impact indicator.

-- Promotes visibility of research.
-Publications deposited in Repository are visible and accessible through a global network of services such as OAIster, Trove and Google Scholar.
+- Promotes visibility of the University's research.
+Publications deposited in Open Research are visible and accessible through a global network of services such as OAIster, The National Library of Australia's Trove service, Google and and Google Scholar.

 A reliable and proven publishing process